jamesdiffeycoding/Incard-tech-assessment-auth/README.md

 Create a React app in TS with your preferred tools.
 We are looking at structure, tools, and any best practices applied to improve productivity.

-### Requirements
+### Requirements - all met (✔)

-- at least two pages: login and home page, (✔)
+- at least two pages: login and home page
-- login should take users to home page - use 'incard' for username/password, (✔)
+- login should take users to home page - use 'incard' for username/password
-- handle errors if incorrect details entered or session expired, (✔)
+- handle errors if incorrect details entered or session expired
-- session should be persistent on reload until session expires, (✔)
+- session should be persistent on reload until session expires (I added a login expiration timeout, since the site would contain valuable information)
-- support SSR, (✔)
+- support SSR
-- create 2-3 unit tests, (✔, with added E2E tests)
+- create 2-3 unit tests (I added additional E2E tests)
-- deploy the app to Netlify/Vercel (✔)
+- deploy the app to Netlify/Vercel

 ## Decisions and guidance